We have recently updated our safety policies regarding vaccines and mask requirements. Learn More here.

 Common Questions and Newcomer's Guide

 We are so glad to welcome you to Kalamazoo Symphony performances!
-Whether this is your first time at the KSO or you're a frequent attendee, we've compiled a list of common questions so you simply can relax and enjoy the event.
+Whether this is your first time at the KSO or you're a frequent attendee, we've compiled a list of common questions so you can relax and enjoy the performance.

-There is nothing like a live concert.
-The interaction between audience and musicians creates a special energy, which also influences the performance.
+There is nothing like a live concert!
+The interaction between the audience and musicians creates a special energy, which also influences the performance.
 Music is a shared experience, which means you are an important part of the performance.
-Your reaction to the experience will be as unique as you, and we encourage you to react as you'd like.
+Your reaction to the experience will be as unique as you are, and we encourage you to react as you'd like.
 Clapping and cheering aren't frowned upon for our concerts.

 How much does a ticket cost?

 If you are interested in attending three or more concerts during our season, you’re eligible to become a subscriber and save up to 15% over single-concert prices!
 Perhaps you're interested in only one or two shows?
 Great!
-Our single-ticket pricing for our Masterworks, Movies, and Special Event concerts ranges from $25-$67.
-Family Discover concert tickets range from $10-$25.
-For all concerts, student tickets are $10, and we have discounts for teachers, veterans, active duty military, and SNAP/EBT recipients.
+Our single-ticket pricing for a majority of our concerts starts at $25.
+For all concerts, student tickets are $10 and are available in person with a valid student ID.
+Under 18 tickets are available for $18 at any time with the purchase of a regular-priced ticket.
+We also offer discounts for teachers, veterans, active duty military, and SNAP/EBT recipients.
 For more information about pricing, you can contact our office and we can answer your questions and send you a brochure with everything you need to know.
-You can also view concert information here!
+You can also view individual concert information here!

-Tickets to individual concerts, rather than subscription packages, go on sale August 15, 2022.
+Tickets to individual concerts, rather than subscription packages, go on sale on August 15!
 If you want to come to three or more concerts in a season, consider a Create Your Own subscription and save versus the price of individual concert tickets.

 What do I wear to the concert?